graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

 -   `this.Ok(fieldValue)` : Return _fieldValue_ as the resolved value of the field and indicate to the runtime that everything completed successfully.
 -   `this.Error(message)`: Indicates a problem.
 Child fields are not processed and an error message with the given text and error code is added to the response payload.
 -   `this.StartBatch()` : Initiates the start a of a new batch.
-Call `.Complete()` to finish the batch and generate a result for a batch type extension.
+See [batch operations](../controllers/batch-operations.md) for details.
 -   `this.Unauthorized()`: Indicate the user is not authorized to request the field.
 A message telling them as such will be added to the result and no child fields will be processed.
 The field will be returned a `null` value automatically.
-This is sometimes necessary for data-level validation that can't be readily determined from a validation attribute.
+This is sometimes necessary for data-level validation that can't be readily determined from an `[Authorize]` attribute or query level validation.
 -   `this.BadRequest()`: Commonly used in conjunction with `this.ModelState`.
 This result indicates the data supplied to the method is not valid for the operation.
 If given the model state collection an error for each validation error is rendered.
 -   `this.InternalServerError()`: Indicates an unintended error, such as an exception occurred.
 The supplied message will be added to the response and no child fields will be resolved.

 [Directives](../directives) have one Additional Action Result:

--   `this.Cancel()`: When returned as part of a method that executes before field resolution, will cancel the pipeline.
+-   `this.Cancel()`: When returned as part of a method that executes before field resolution, this action will cancel the field execution pipeline.
 No error is returned, but the field is dropped from the request.

 ## Custom Graph Action Results